 The site is in Peery Park, one of the City's developed workplace districts, consisting mostly of light industrial, corporate office and R&D uses.
 A Specific Plan was recently adopted to guide the transformation of the Peery Park area into an innovative, cutting-edge workplace district.
-Existing uses surround the site include corporate/R&D office uses to the north and west, and hotel/motel to the south and east (across Almanor Ave. and N. Mathilda Ave.).
+Existing uses surround the site include corporate/R&D office uses in all directions.